opencv/opencv_zoo/README.md

 - The time data that shown on the following table is the median of 10 runs.
 Different metrics may be applied to some specific models.
 - Batch size is 1 for all benchmark results.
 - View [benchmark/config](./benchmark/config) for more details on benchmarking different models.
+- `---` means this model is not availble to run on the device.

 | Model | Input Size | CPU x86_64 (ms) | CPU ARM (ms) | GPU CUDA (ms) |
 |-------|------------|-----------------|--------------|---------------|